Better Beach Alliance

-A Surfrider Foundation program to tackle the ocean litter issue - primarily caused by plastic pollution - through education for action, community science, and campaigns.
+A Surfrider Foundation initiative to tackle the ocean litter issue - primarily caused by plastic pollution - through education for action, community science and campaigns to change legislation and policy.

 We are all part of the solution and together we can restore our coastlines, one beach at a time.